HenryKong112/TrendTeller-Stock-Insights/readme.md

 ### 📰 News Scraper Sentiment Analysis
 - **Description**: Scrapes news from Google News for the past 24 hours, analyzes sentiment, and saves the results as a CSV file.

+- **Model**:
+   1. [SpaCy's English language model](https://spacy.io/models/en) (click to check the documentation)

+      > en_core_web_sm

+      - Tokenization: Splits text into words, punctuation, and other meaningful elements.

+      - Part-of-Speech (POS) tagging: Identifies the grammatical categories (nouns, verbs, etc.) of words.

+      - Named Entity Recognition (NER): Detects entities like people, places, organizations, dates, and other proper nouns in text.

+      - Dependency Parsing: Analyzes the grammatical structure of a sentence and identifies relationships between words.

+      - Lemmatization: Reduces words to their base forms (e.g., "running" to "run").

+   2. [Sentiment analysis model](https://huggingface.co/nlptown/bert-base-multilingual-uncased-sentiment) (click to check the documentation)

+      > nlptown/bert-base-multilingual-uncased-sentiment

+      - Sentiment Classification: It predicts the sentiment of a given piece of text as one of five classes: 1-star (very negative) to 5-star (very positive).

+      - Multilingual: It can handle text in multiple languages, though it is uncased, meaning it ignores case (capitalization) during processing.

+      - BERT allows the model to understand context and nuances in text, which makes it more accurate for sentiment analysis than traditional models like bag-of-words approaches.

 - **Functionality**: Users can input stock tickers and receive sentiment scores along with lemmatized news headlines.

 ### 📅 Stock Data Fetcher